oriPeisah-123IE/NBA-3-Point-Revolution/README.md

 **The Era Correlation Shift (Three-Panel Scatter Plot):**
 This visualization breaks down the history into three eras: the "Early 2000s," the "Curry Surge," and the "Modern Era."

-**What we see**: Each era shows the league's "cloud" of data points moving significantly to the right.
-In the early 2000s, 15 attempts per game was the norm; today, it is over 35.

 <img width="1200" height="900" alt="Correlation1" src="https://github.com/user-attachments/assets/0a767e5d-1cd1-46f5-bbfe-0bcadc2592c1" />
 <img width="850" height="500" alt="Correlation3" src="https://github.com/user-attachments/assets/f0c2fc98-14c7-442c-9fb9-e4bab71543d7" />